up

 Program Performance Measures

-Percent of successful Jail Addiction Services clients that were not reincarcerated in the Montgomery County Correctional Facility within the next fiscal year following program completion 388%70%75%75%75%
+Percent of Jail Addiction Services clients that were not reincarcerated within a year of program completion 471%79%75%75%75%

-2 Through increased efforts of experienced peer support specialists, FY23 saw improved outcomes for STEER clients served who are connected to the appropriate level of treatment.
-STEER program outcome exceeds national trends for this type of program.
+2 Through ongoing efforts of the recovery peer support specialists, FY25 saw outcomes for STEER clients recovering from their lower stats in FY24.
+Increasingly, more clients showed interest in being connected to the appropriate level of treatment.
+The STEER program outcome exceeds national trends for this type of program.

-3 The decline in FY23 may be due to staff shortages in JAS and lack of community-based accessible treatment and housing resources that would engage the inmates released from jail to prevent incarceration.
+4 The significant improvement seen for FY25 may be attributed to relieved staff shortages and more community-based, accessible treatment that engages inmates released from jail to prevent reincarceration.

 anchor